Acceleration for Polyak-{\L}ojasiewicz Functions with a Gradient Aiming Condition

 Our work addresses what additional structure beyond the PL condition is required to obtain improved theoretical convergence bounds over gradient descent when using momentum.
 We summarize our contributions as follows:

-\textbf{(1.)} We show in Section~\ref{sec:sqc_pitfalls} that, in contrast with existing interpretations, minimizing strongly quasar-convex functions with momentum does not necessarily yield better theoretical convergence bounds than gradient descent.
-This is because, in some cases, the PL condition admits tighter bounds that cannot be improved by momentum.
+\textbf{(1.)} We exhibit in Section~\ref{sec:sqc_pitfalls} flaws of strong quasar-convexity, and show that in contrast with existing interpretations, minimizing these functions with momentum does not necessarily yield better theoretical convergence bounds than gradient descent.
+We demonstrate that an acceleration phenomenon similar to strong convexity does not occur in general for this class.